fedes1to/Cpp2IL-GUI/README.md

 Basic WinForms GUI for this program.

-No I will not update this.
+No I will not update this, just make sure folders don't have spaces and it'll work

 BEFORE SAYING IT DOESNT WORK MAKE SURE YOU HAVE .NET 6.0 INSTALLED